Kong/swrv/docs/index.md

     the Vue composition api.
 Supports both Vue 3 and @vue/composition-api
 - title: Stale-while-revalidate
   details: Uses cache to serve pages fast, while revalidating data sources producing an eventually consistent UI.
-footer: Copyright © 2020-present Kong
 ---

 `swrv` (pronounced _"swerve"_) is a library for for data fetching.
 It is largely a port of [swr](https://github.com/vercel/swr).

 The name “SWR” is derived from stale-while-revalidate, a cache invalidation strategy popularized by HTTP RFC 5861.
 SWR first returns the data from cache (stale), then sends the fetch request (revalidate), and finally comes with the up-to-date data again.